panoramicdata/PanoramicData.NCalcExtensions/README.md

 ## Purpose

-Determines length of a string.
+Determines length of a string or IList.

 ## Parameters
-- string
+- string or IList

 ## Examples
 - length('a piece of string') : 17
+- length(split('a piece of string', ' ')) : 4

+---
+# split()

+## Purpose

+Splits a string on a given character into a list of strings.

+## Parameters
+- longString
+- character

+## Examples
+- split('a bc d', ' ') : list('a', 'bc', 'd')

 ---
 # startsWith()